retorillo/istanbul.vim/README.md

 IstanbulUpdate coverage/custom.json
 ```

-By default, line coverage information like [Coveralls](https://coveralls.io/).
+Visualization mode is line coverage information like Coveralls by default.
 Can toggle mode by using [IstanbulMode](#istanbulmode).

 ### IstanbulMode